Rita-Li527/dataming_project/README.md

 For weather data

+`LasVegasWeather.csv`:  Las Vegas weather data from May 2018 to May 2023

+`LosAngelesWeather.csv`:  Los Vegas weather data from May 2018 to May 2023

-`weatherdatadic.html`: Data dictionary for the weather dataset
+`weatherdatadic.html`: data dictionary for the weather dataset